gardener/gardener/docs/proposals/31-inplace-node-update.md

 `maxUnavailable`: Specifies the maximum number of unavailable machines during the update process.

 `maxSurge`: Specifies the maximum number of machines that can be scheduled above the desired number of machines.
-Set `maxSurge` to zero if you don't want any new nodes to be provisioned during the update.
-You can set it to a value greater than zero if you don't want unavailable nodes during the update; in that case, first new nodes will be created with the updated configuration and then the old nodes will undergo in-place updates.
+Set `maxSurge` to zero if you don't want any new machines/nodes to be provisioned during the update.
+You can set it to a value greater than zero if you don't want unavailable nodes during the update; in that case, first new machines/nodes will be created with the updated configuration and then the old machines/nodes will undergo in-place updates.

 `onLabel`: If the update strategy is `InPlaceUpdateOnLabel` in the worker spec, the worker controller will set this field to true.

 ### Dependency Watchdog

 Currently, the [`dependency-watchdog`](https://github.com/gardener/dependency-watchdog) monitors the leases of the nodes in the shoot cluster.
-If nodes more than a configured threshold are unhealthy, it scales down the `machine-controller-manager`, `kube-controller-manager`, and `cluster-autoscaler` to prevent a meltdown.
+If more nodes than a configured threshold are unhealthy, it scales down the `machine-controller-manager`, `kube-controller-manager`, and `cluster-autoscaler` to prevent a meltdown.
 During an ongoing in-place update, DWD can make use of the labels added by `machine-controller-manager` during the `in-place` update to exclude nodes undergoing updates from its health check.

 ### Extensions